Lionheart (video game): Reception

 GamesMaster described Lionheart as "a technical marvel which looks, sounds and plays like a dream".
-They praised the amount of moves that you can perform and the fact that they are all useful depending on the situation, comparing Valdyn's diverse moveset to what you would find in a fighting game.
+They praised the number of moves the player can perform and the fact that they are all useful depending on the situation, comparing Valdyn's diverse moveset to what players would find in a fighting game.
 They called the graphics "astounding", arguing that "Thalion have squeezed all the graphic power out of the Amiga" and praised the game's audio for offering "high quality atmospheric music" and "very convincing sound effects".
-They rated it 90%, concluding, "it's very hard to find anything bad to say about it", "with all the cutesy platform games that seem to be the rage right now, it's nice to see an old fashioned hacker popping up.
+They rated it 90%, concluding that "it's very hard to find anything bad to say about it", and "with all the cutesy platform games that seem to be the rage right now, it's nice to see an old fashioned hacker popping up.
 Sure, it's not a new theme, but this far exceeds anything else in the genre".

 The One agreed and gave Lionheart an overall score of 91%, stating that it's "without a doubt, the finest example of its kind, mainly because it actually tries to introduce some degree of originality into the gameplay rather than simply being content to just bombard the gamer with large sprawling levels and calling it 'a challenge' ...
 The variety of the game is amazing - one minute you can be swinging from vines, hacking at monsters, the next leaping up a giant tower as a bursting river creeps higher".
 The One praised the diversity of the levels, as well as the difficulty levels' feature where the layout of platforms differ on different modes of difficulty, stating they "provide a level of longevity the likes of which we haven't seen before".
 They also praised the convenient placement of checkpoints, and the music, calling it "amazingly orchestrated".